benchopt/benchopt/doc/user_guide/advanced.rst

-Note that for some clusters with shared python installation, it is necessary to call ``pip install --user`` to install the packages in the user space and not in the the system one.
+Note that for some clusters with shared python installation, it is necessary to call ``pip install --user`` to install the packages in the user space and not in the system one.

 ..
 XXX - update this to point to the submitit doc if it is created.